ryan-roemer/loose-bits/_posts/2012-09-30-responsive-web-design-twitter-bootstrap.md

 I downloaded the [full bootstrap build][build] from source, so that I could customize parts of the framework and only add in what I needed.
-As this blog is hosted as an open source project on [GitHub][github], all of my source code, including my custom compilation scripts, is available for checkout or downloading at my [Loose Bits repository][lb_repo].
+As this blog is hosted as an open source project on [GitHub][github], the source code and build system is available for checkout or download at my [Loose Bits repository][lb_repo].

 <!-- more start -->

-While I did customize some colors and variables for Bootstrap and spent some time insert Bootstrap-compatible CSS classes in my HTML layout, I have to say the overall experience was quite easy, and I'm pleased with the final website.
+While I did customize some colors and variables for Bootstrap and spent some time inserting Bootstrap-compatible CSS classes in my HTML layout, I have to say the overall experience was quite easy, required minimal changes, and I am pleased with the final website.

-The different layout effects for different viewports can be viewed simply by resizing a browser window on a desktop computer.
+The different layout effects for various viewports can be viewed simply by resizing a browser window on a desktop computer.
 In desktop view, I've retooled the main header and navigation bar to look like: